auntyellow/math/pascal.md

 ### Notes

-1. Here we use the diagram from [Cut the Knot](https://www.cut-the-knot.org/Generalization/OverlookedPascal.shtml).
-2. More explanations can be found [here](https://docs.sympy.org/latest/tutorial/simplification.html).
+1. More explanations can be found [here](https://docs.sympy.org/latest/tutorial/simplification.html).